 PLEASE NOTE: Although we provide a summary of each of the State FCAs, this does not mean that each State FCA applies directly to the DaVita-affiliated entity with which you work.
 Generally a particular State FCA applies to a DaVita-affiliated entity only if the DaVita-affiliated entity provides services that are reimbursed or paid for by that state's Medicaid program.
-If you have any questions concerning the applicability of a particular State FCA, please contact the Justice League of DaVita (JLD).
+If you have any questions concerning the applicability of a particular State FCA, please contact Team Quest at: QUESTionLine@davita.com.